Flowers for Algernon

 Review

 Flowers for Algernon is a Hugo and Nebula award-winning novel about Charlie Gordon, a man with intellectual disabilities who undergoes surgery to enhance his cognitive abilities.
-While it is a beautifully crafted narrative, it failed to captivate me.
+While it is a beautifully crafted narrative, it failed to hold my attention.

 Flowers for Algernon is written as a series of progress reports by Charlie, both before and after his surgery.
 Keyes skillfully utilizes Charlie’s writing style to convey the gradual improvement in his intellect, and he does an equally remarkable job towards the end: it is an emotional moment when the typos reappear after a hundred pages, indicating Charlie’s cognitive decline.